gabrielzschmitz/Tomato.C/README.md

 ## ⚓ Dependencies
 It only needs [gcc](https://gcc.gnu.org/) to compile, [ncurses](https://invisible-island.net/ncurses/) as the graphic library, [dunst](https://github.com/dunst-project/dunst) to show notifications and a [Nerd Font](https://www.nerdfonts.com/) for the icons.

+## 🤝 Contribute
+Feel free to contribute to the project, the only requirement is to follow the commit tittle pattern:

+ * Emoji-Related-File Tittle

 ## 📜 License
 This software is licensed under the [GPL-3](./LICENSE) license.